-OVERLAND PARK, Kan., Sept.
-12, 2019 (GLOBE NEWSWIRE) -- YRC Worldwide Inc. (YRCW) reported certain operating metrics for the first two months of third quarter 2019.
+OVERLAND PARK, Kan., Dec.
+11, 2019 (GLOBE NEWSWIRE) -- YRC Worldwide Inc. (YRCW) reported certain operating metrics for the first two months of fourth quarter 2019.

-At YRC Freight, July 2019 less-than-truckload (LTL) tonnage per day decreased approximately 3.3% compared to July 2018 and August 2019 LTL tonnage per day decreased approximately 3.6% compared to August 2018.
-Quarter-to-date through August 2019, LTL revenue per hundredweight and LTL revenue per shipment increased approximately 1.6% and 0.8%, respectively, compared to a year ago.
+At YRC Freight, October 2019 less-than-truckload (LTL) tonnage per day decreased approximately 4.5% compared to October 2018 and November 2019 LTL tonnage per day decreased approximately 10.2% compared to November 2018.
+Quarter-to-date through November 2019, LTL revenue per hundredweight decreased approximately 0.9% and LTL revenue per shipment increased approximately 1.8% compared to a year ago.

 About YRC Worldwide